OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * TODOGROUP: Mentioned anywhere in our scope?

 * DATAQUALITYCONTROL.
 Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.
   Particularity: standard quality control needs to take into account that data may have maliciously been changed.
+  A method to detect statistical deviation is to train models on random selections of the trainset and then feed each training sample to those models and compare results.
+TODO: Elaborate.
   TODO: elaborate on RONI and tRONI training sample selection

   Links to standards:
   * TODOGROUP: Mentioned anywhere in our scope?

+* TRAINDATADISTORTION - TODOGROUP: Look into methods of making poisoned samples ineffective by smoothing or adding noise to training data (with the best practice of keeping the original training data, in order to expertiment with the filtering)
 * TODOGROUP: Feature squeezing
 * TODOGROUP: Transferability blocking
 * TODOGROUP: (weight)Bagging - see Annex C in ENISA 2021
 * TODOGROUP: TRIM algorithm - see Annex C in ENISA 2021
 * TODOGROUP: STRIP technique (after model evaluation)  - see Annex C in ENISA 2021

+* POISONROBUSTMODEL.
+Select model types that are less sensitive to poisoned training data.
+TODOGROUP: Elaborate

 ### 3.1.2.
 Development-time model poisoning
 This threat refers to manipulating behaviour of the model by manipulating the engineering elements that lead to the model  (including the parameters during development time), eg. through supplying, changing components, code, or configuration.
 In some cases, the model is trained externally and supplied as-is, which also introduces a model poisoning threat.